nikhilroxtomar/Visual-Question-Answer/README.md

 # Visual-Question-Answer
-An easy and simple implementation of Visual Question Answer (VQA) in TensorFlow and PyTorch (coming soon).
+An easy and simple implementation of Visual Question Answer (VQA) in TensorFlow and PyTorch.

 Download the dataset: [Easy VQA]( https://github.com/vzhou842/easy-VQA/tree/master/easy_vqa/data)